Bags Under Eyes

 - Dip some cotton in a 1:1 mixture of potato and cucumber juices.
 Put the cotton on your eyelids and keep for 20 minutes.
 Wash your eyes with cold water.

-- Almond Oil massage with almond oil under and around eyes at bed time daily for 2 weeks and see the improvement.
-Almond helps to remove dark circles, and is an excellent "skin food".
+- Almond oil.
+Massage with almond oil under and around eyes at bed time daily for 2 weeks and see the improvement.
+Almond is an excellent "skin food".